 More specifically, the transformer architecture, as used by Sheng et al. [28] for the encoder-decoder part for STR, has no recurrent inductive bias.
 To solve sequential problems with transformers at the input level, additional position embeddings are added to provide the model with information about the order of the input sequence.
 Due to the "position unawareness" of the transformer, the model is also not limited to an inductive decoding direction (unlike RNNs).
 By adding an extra embedding to the input data, which tells the method to decode an input example from left-to-right or right-to-left, the model can exploit bidirectional decoding with one unified architecture for both directions.
 This means that the model has one decoder with one set of model parameters that can be optimized for both subtasks at the same time.
-This is in contrast with the method by Shi et al. [31], where two different decoders are optimized, one for each decoding direction.
+This is in contrast with the method by Shi et al. [31], where two decoders are optimized, one for each decoding direction.

-In this work, we show that we can simplify the bidirectional STR architecture by using a transformer based encoder-decoder that can perform bidirectional text recognition by using a single decoder.
-To summarize, our main technical contributions in this paper are the following:
+In this work, we show that we can simplify the bidirectional STR architecture by using a transformer based encoder-decoder which is able to perform bidirectional text recognition by using a single decoder.
+Our main technical contributions in this paper are the following:

 - We introduce Bi-STET, BIdirectional Scene TExt Transformer.
 Bi-STET is a unified network architecture, optimized for two subtasks (left-to-right and right-to-left STR), using one forward pass.
-We achieve this by proposing the implementation of bidirectional decoding at the input level as opposed to previous works which do this at the architecture level [31].
+We achieve this through the implementation of bidirectional decoding at the input level as opposed to previous works which do this at the architecture level [31].
 We condition the output sequence on a specific decoding direction by adding extra features at the input level, which results in a direction-agnostic decoder architecture.
-We show that it is possible to exploit the transformer architecture for task conditioning at the input level, without requiring any additional model components or algorithms to model this task conditioning. - We show that Bi-STET achieves or outperforms state-of-the-art STR methods with a simpler and more efficient approach than other bidirectional STR methods.
-We achieve these similar results with fewer weight parameters and 50% less training iterations. - We provide analyses and insights on the performance of Bi-STET.3 We analyse the generalisation of Bi-STET w.r.t. oriented and curved text, the learned attention mechanism of the encoder-decoder and the relation between sequence length and test-accuracy of Bi-STET.
+It is possible to exploit the transformer architecture for task conditioning at the input level, without requiring additional model components or algorithms to model this task conditioning. - We show that Bi-STET achieves or outperforms state-of-the-art STR methods with a simpler and more efficient approach than other bidirectional STR methods.
+We achieve these similar results with fewer weight parameters and 50% less training iterations. - We provide analyzes and insights on the performance of Bi-STET.
+We analyze the generalisation of Bi-STET w.r.t. oriented and curved text, the learned attention mechanism of the encoder-decoder, the relation between sequence length and test-accuracy of Bi-STET and is Bi-STET makes more mistakes for rarer expressions than with dictionary words.